danielpmadden/ai-osi-stack/docs/regulatory/FAQs_for_Regulators_and_Investors.md

     **A:** Risk register entries describe controls across reasoning and instruction layers with human oversight.
 19. **Q: Are there assurance routines?**
     **A:** Yes, the matrix file lists assurance methods by layer and their outputs.
-20. **Q: How are disclosure controls aligned with SEC Item 106?**
+20. **Q: How are disclosure controls aligned with public risk disclosure requirements?**
-    **A:** The SEC playbook maps repo documents to Item 106 requirements.
+    **A:** The Public Risk Disclosure Playbook maps repo documents to statutory expectations.
 21. **Q: What is the role of the custodian during incidents?**
     **A:** Ensure documentation accuracy, update references, and support board briefings.
 22. **Q: Do investors receive tailored communications?**